-MAF Retail is reliant on the services of third-party distribution, shipping and haulage companies for the movement and storage of its private label goods and the entire range of products for its Carrefour supermarkets within the regions in which it operates and the jurisdictions from which it sources its products.
-Although it has entered into management contracts with two third-party distribution, shipping and haulage companies, any change in the terms of, interruption or failure in the services of one or more of these service providers could affect MAF Retail's ability to supply and distribute its products and consequently could materially adversely affect the business, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
-Such interruption or failure could potentially involve significant additional costs to MAF Retail in obtaining an alternative source of supply or distribution.
+Majid Al Futtaim Retail is reliant on the services of third-party distribution, shipping and haulage companies for the movement and storage of its private label goods and the entire range of products for its Carrefour supermarkets within the regions in which it operates and the jurisdictions from which it sources its products.
+Although it has entered into management contracts with two third-party distribution, shipping and haulage companies, any change in the terms of, interruption or failure in the services of one or more of these service providers could affect Majid Al Futtaim Retail's ability to supply and distribute its products and consequently could materially adversely affect the business, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole.
+Such interruption or failure could potentially involve significant additional costs to Majid Al Futtaim Retail in obtaining an alternative source of supply or distribution.

-MAF Retail faces the risk of product liability claims and associated adverse publicity
+Majid Al Futtaim Retail faces the risk of product liability claims and associated adverse publicity

 The packaging, marketing, distribution and sale of food products purchased from others, as well as production of foods under Carrefour's private labels, entail an inherent risk of contamination or deterioration, which could potentially lead to product liability claims, product recalls and associated adverse publicity.
-Any contaminated products inadvertently distributed by MAF Retail may, in certain cases, result in illness, injury or death, or lead to product liability claims asserted against MAF Retail and/or require product recalls.
+Any contaminated products inadvertently distributed by Majid Al Futtaim Retail may, in certain cases, result in illness, injury or death, or lead to product liability claims asserted against Majid Al Futtaim Retail and/or require product recalls.
 There can be no assurance that such claims will not be asserted against it in the future, or that such recalls will not be necessary.
-The Group does not have insurance cover against product recall and there is no certainty that any product liability insurance available to the Group will be sufficient to cover all claims that may be asserted against it.
+While the Group has product liability insurance, such policy does not include insurance cover against product recall specifically and there is no certainty that any product liability insurance available to the Group will be sufficient to cover all claims, or any product recall claims, that may be asserted against it.

-In addition, because MAF Retail's success is linked to the reputation of Carrefour, any product liability claims or product recalls that cause adverse publicity involving Carrefour stores not owned by MAF Retail may have an adverse effect on MAF Retail, regardless of whether such claim or recall involves any products sold by MAF Retail's Carrefour franchises.
-Further, even if a product liability claim is not successful or is not fully pursued, the negative publicity surrounding any assertion that the products it sells caused illness or injury could adversely affect Carrefour's reputation with existing and potential customers, as well as the business, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
-See "-Risks Relating to the Group-The Group may not be able to secure full insurance coverage for the risks associated with the operation of its businesses".
+In addition, because Majid Al Futtaim Retail's success is linked to the reputation of Carrefour, any product liability claims or product recalls that cause adverse publicity involving Carrefour stores not owned by Majid Al Futtaim Retail may have an adverse effect on Majid Al Futtaim Retail, regardless of whether such claim or recall involves any products sold by Majid Al Futtaim Retail's Carrefour franchises.
+Further, even if a product liability claim is not successful or is not fully pursued, the negative publicity surrounding any assertion that the products it sells caused illness or injury could adversely affect Carrefour's reputation with existing and potential customers, as well as the business, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole (see "- Risks Relating to the Group - The Group may not be able to secure full insurance coverage for the risks associated with the operation of its businesses").

-RISKS RELATING TO MAF VENTURES
+RISKS RELATING TO MAJID AL FUTTAIM VENTURES

-MAF Ventures' wholesale finance and credit card businesses may require higher costs of funding and expose it to credit risk
+Majid Al Futtaim Ventures' wholesale finance and credit card businesses may require higher costs of funding and expose it to credit risk